joonas-fi/workrecorder/README.md

   and publish daily cryptographic digests to some kind of public ledger.
 That means people can't see what was on my screen, but I can cryptographically prove so should I want to disclose something.

+Note: you're an asshole if you use this tech on somebody else's computer without their knowledge ("stalkerware") or for your employee's computer (unless they actually **want** to use this).

 How to run
 ----------